Remo (film): Critical response

+Remo received positive reviews from critics.
+On the review aggregator website Rotten Tomatoes, 50% of 3 critics' reviews are positive, with an average rating of 6.1/10.

 Baradwaj Rangan of The Hindu wrote "Remo is less about convincing us that a man can become a woman than reminding us Sivakarthikeyan has become a star."
 M. Suganth of The Times of India, rated the film 3 out of 5 stars, and reviewed "The film is a rejig of elements that we have seen in other films earlier."
 Sify rated the film 2.75 out of 5, with a statement "Remo is a watchable romantic comedy which is both funny and flashy."

 S. Saraswathi of the Rediff rated 2.5 out of 5 stars and stated "Sivakarthikeyan does make a pretty picture as a girl, but other than that debutant director Bakkiyaraj Kannan's Remo has nothing new to offer."
-The Indian Express rated the film 1.5 out of 5 stars, with a verdict "When you walk into a Sivakarthikeyan film, especially one like Remo, you can’t expect logic; you can’t expect to be bowled over by a great script and you definitely can’t expect to like everything you see in the film. it’s disappointing that so much effort has gone into everything but the script, making Remo entertaining but not charming enough".
+The Indian Express rated the film 1.5 out of 5 stars, with a verdict "When you walk into a Sivakarthikeyan film, especially one like Remo, you can't expect logic; you can't expect to be bowled over by a great script and you definitely can't expect to like everything you see in the film. it's disappointing that so much effort has gone into everything but the script, making Remo entertaining but not charming enough".
 S. Srivatsan of India Today rated the film 1.5 out of 5 and stated that "Remo itself seems to be a spoof of any of actor-filmmaker Bhagyaraj's films.
 In all, Remo gives an all-new dimension to stalking.
 As its lead actor puts it, there's no problem in stalking as long as 'your love is pure'.
 Not sure what common people would make out of it."
 Sreedhar Pillai for Firstpost reviewed it as "On the whole Remo is entertaining, provided you leave your brain behind, like the cliche goes.
 See it for Sivakarthikeyan, the one-man entertainer, who provides some of the craziest moments in the film."
-Top10Cinema gave a rating of 2.5 out of 5, stating "Remo despites having some drawbacks would definitely impress the family audiences, specifically for this festive season of long holidays." and gave a verdict "Time-worn love story packaged with Sivakarthikeyan’s dedication and technical brilliance".
+Top10Cinema gave a rating of 2.5 out of 5, stating "Remo despites having some drawbacks would definitely impress the family audiences, specifically for this festive season of long holidays." and gave a verdict "Time-worn love story packaged with Sivakarthikeyan's dedication and technical brilliance".